amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 ## Using the Dapr .NET SDK

-The Dapr .NET SDK streamlines Dapr secret management for .NET developers.
+For .NET developers, the Dapr .NET SDK streamlines Dapr secret management.
 Consider the `DaprClient.GetSecretAsync` method.
-It vastly simplifies retrieving secrets.
-Here is an example of retrieving a connection string secret for a SQL Server database:
+It enables you to retrieve a secret directly from any Dapr secret store with minimal effort.
+Here's an example of fetching a connection string secret for a SQL Server database:

 ```csharp
 Dictionary<string, string> metadata = new Dictionary<string, string> { { "version_id", "3" } };